Health and Fitness That Works for Neurodivergent Brains

-If you've ever walked into a gym and felt like you didn't belong...
-If you've been talked down to, overwhelmed, or completely lost during a workout...
-If you've started over more times than you can count...
+If you’ve ever walked into a gym and felt out of place… If you’ve been spoken down to, overwhelmed by the noise, or lost trying to figure out equipment… If you’ve started again more times than you can count… You’re not alone.

-I'm Rhiannon, a neurodivergent personal trainer based in Wolverhampton, UK.
-I’m an autistic ADHDer, and someone who's had a complicated relationship with fitness, food, and my body.
-I've lost over 100 lbs.
-I've also put most of it back on.
+I’m Rhiannon, a neurodivergent personal trainer based in Wolverhampton.
+I’m an autistic ADHDer with my own complicated history with food, fitness, and my body.
+I’ve lost over 100 lbs, and put most of it back on.
+That journey isn’t a failure.
+It’s one of my biggest strengths.

-Because I know what it's like to try your absolute best and still feel like you're not getting it right.
-I know what it's like to juggle mental health, executive dysfunction, sensory overload, and all the invisible stuff that makes showing up harder than people realise.
+Because I know what it’s like to give your best and still feel like you’re not getting it “right.”
+I know how hard it is to juggle mental health, executive dysfunction, sensory overload, and all the invisible barriers no one else sees.

 • Bark orders at you